altocodenl/TODIS/readme.md

 1. Outright errors in logic.
 For example, forgetting to deduce money from the source account after crediting it to the target account.
 2. Not checking for errors in multi-step sequences.
 For example, if the `+` operation fails when depositing funds but we still withdraw funds from the source account, the bank will lose money.

+These two, however, are quality issues, not scaling issues.

 I prefer consistency over performance for the reason that a consistent system is easier to reason about.
 However, in many systems, loss of consistency might be bounded or negligible, and performance extremely important.
-The problem will often hint at the solution.
+The problem will often hint at the right solution.

 ### On manufacturing and waste